rafaelkonrath/Word-Path-Finder/README.md

 another word, changing one letter each step, and each intermediate word must be in the dictionary.

-We tend to use the dictionary file on a unix/linux/mac in /usr/share/dict/words.
-If you do not have a copy of this file, please let us know.
+We tend to use the dictionary file on a linux in /usr/share/dict/words.

 Some example solutions: